WordPress/openverse/documentation/projects/proposals/trust_and_safety/detecting_sensitive_textual_content/20230506-implementation_plan_frontend_blurring_sensitive.md

 to `true`.

 Since the API will also send the `sensitivity` field, the types for media items will need to be updated to account for that.
-This will boil down to a boolean value of `is_sensitive` for each media item.
+This field will compute two values:

+- a boolean for whether the media is sensitive and needs to be blurred
+- the message to show to the user to help them know why a media is blurred (to help them decide whether to unblur it)

 ### Step 4: Blurring in search results